SirNeirda/godot_procedural_infinite_world/README.md

 Mobs are cleaned-up when they get too far.
 Doing any sort of action will consume stamina, shown in the upper right bar.
 Once you're out of stamina, you can only walk.

-Full Godot C# project for procedural infinite terrain generation, with random items or obstacles spreading throughout the map, with physics enabled.
-Mesh generation logic based on Sebastian Lague's Procedural Landmass Generation, optimized and customized to work in Godot 4.4 and lower.
-Works on PC and Android.
-Other platforms still untested, but probably work as well.

 ## Key Features
 - Terrain generation, by default using Godot's Simplex Perlin Noise, but fully extensible and allowing any type of blend or crazy stuff.
 - Terrain LOD.
 Adjustable draw distance.
 - The mesh is generated around the player and cleaned depending on distance.
-- Objects can be spawned throughout the map, using Poisson Disc spread logic, here again customizeable.
+- Objects can be spawned throughout the map, customizable and randomizable.
 - Physics enabled playable character and items.
 - Works surprisingly well on Android